 - Fixed a single 100 x 100mm frame cross-member (the dark brown cross-beam) to the underside of the deck.
-For this I used the remainder of the fence post (which was used for the legs.)
+For this, I used the remainder of the fence post (which was used for the legs.)
 Secured with M8 x 70mm bolts/penny washers (one per side) and wood screws (screwed through the deck into the beam.)

 6. Added two handles per side.
 One in each corner

-7. On-The-Fly-Modification: Having measured the underside of the tub section of a GD (it being 150cm (5'0") from back to front) I decided to add extensions to my trolley to allow for all of the underside to be supported.
-In reality there really was no need as the trolleys I've seen were more than sufficient to support the shell.
+7. On-The-Fly-Modification: Having measured the underside of the tub section of a GD (it is 150cm (5'0") from back to front) I decided to add extensions to my trolley to allow for all of the underside to be supported.
+In reality, there really was no need as the trolleys I've seen were more than sufficient to support the shell.
 And conversely, a GD shell is more than strong enough to be supported -with ease- by a couple of trestles or in fact any size trolley.
 But...
 I had the wood, I had the time, I had all my tools at hand, I had enough rubber decking, it was a nice day..... so I thought I might as well.

 Vertical braces (two per side) supporting a 100 x 50mm piece of carcass wood.

 Braces secured with coach bolts from behind.

 (View is from the underside of the extension modification)

 8. Rubber decking cut to size and stuck down.